This article is produced with scandiweb's eCommerce expertise

 What are some of the most used platforms for collecting data in eCommerce?

 There are different tools—eCommerce data analytics software—out there for collecting and analyzing eCommerce data.
-Usually, the process does not boil down to one sole tool or platform—the most efficient way for tracking and analyzing eCommerce data is to set up a number of tools and platforms in order to be able to receive, analyze, and assess the data from different sources and with the use of different types of analytical solutions.
+Usually, the process does not boil down to one sole tool or platform—the most efficient way for tracking and analyzing eCommerce analytics data is to set up a number of tools and platforms in order to be able to receive, analyze, and assess the data from different sources and with the use of different types of analytical solutions.

 Data Tracking PlatformsDescription & Purpose